Kingrashy12/secptrum-ui/README.md

 # SecptrumUI

-**SecptrumUI** is a customizable and modern UI component library built with Tailwind CSS.
+**SecptrumUI** is a customizable and modern UI component library built with `styled-components`.
 Designed to help developers quickly build beautiful and responsive web applications, SecptrumUI offers a range of components that are easy to use and adapt to any project.

 ## Table of Contents